 Poetic abridgements: Usually done to preserve meter, if a poet needed to make “over” fit into a space that required only one syllable, he might use “o’er”. (e.g. ‘tween = between, ne’er = never)

 Words written to reflect common pronunciation: Dunkin’ Donuts, ‘Arry Potter, fo’c’s’le (!)

 Decades: People often get this one wrong, writing “the fifties” as “the 50’s”.
 What is missing between the zero and the ‘s’?
 Nothing.
 It should be the ‘50s, since the “19” has been chopped off.

 Please regard the following rule: APOSTROPHES ARE NEVER USED TO MAKE OBJECTS PLURAL.
 NEVER …SERIOUSLY.

 NO, I AM COMPLETELY SERIOUS.

-* = some style guides have started to concede that omitting the second ‘s’ on a proper noun that ends in s, like “Jess” “Kansas” or “the Swiss” is acceptable.
-HHS favors the rule stated here.
-Two unforgivable mistakes: inconsistency (if you omit the extra s, you have to do so all the time) and pronunciation (Kansas’ is still pronounced “Kansas-izz” when said out loud – otherwise, it sounds like you are saying that something belongs to “Kanzi”)
+* = some style guides have started to concede that omitting the second ‘s’ on a proper noun that ends in s, like “Jess” “Kansas” or “the Swiss” is acceptable, and maybe even preferable when the final “s” is silent, like “Illinois.”
+HHS favors the rule stated on this page – that Chapter 4 of Of Mice and Men takes place in Crooks’s room, not Crooks’ room, although the latter is not *wrong*.
+Two unforgivable mistakes: inconsistency (if you omit the extra s, you have to do so all the time) and incorrect pronunciation (Crooks’s room is pronounced “Crooks-izz room” when said out loud – otherwise, it sounds like you are saying that something belongs to “Crook”).